Mat2Stencil: A Modular Matrix-Based DSL for Explicit and Implicit Matrix-Free PDE Solvers on Structured Grid: Background and Motivation

-}\\ In which the matrix is sparse with a certain structure.
-Thus, stencils turn into sparse matrix-vector products (\textit{SpMV}).
-The other algorithms with loop carried dependencies mentioned above, including Gauss-Seidel, ILU, etc., are also possible to be written as sparse linear algebra routines.
-Thus, by implementing those algorithms against sparse matrices, library providers liberate domain experts from writing those complicated codes, only leaving the generation of sparse matrices.
+Users may thus generate the sparse matrix by themselves and use general sparse linear algebra routines to solve their equation.
+Similarly, the explicit form in \Cref{eq:heat-eq-explicit} is formulated as a similar sparse matrix-vector multiplication, or \textit{SpMV}.
+Thus, by implementing those algorithms against arbitrary sparse matrices, library providers liberate domain experts from writing those complicated codes, only leaving the generating of sparse matrices.

+Yet, generating the sparse matrix via hand-written codes can be annoying.
+With much more complex equations, the sparse matrix may require more than one page of math formulas to specify, not to mention the code.
+Besides the difficulty in constructing the matrices, the performance of the matrix-based approach is unsatisfying.
+Although general sparse routines are highly optimized, require extensive human efforts from expert programmers, and usually cannot be implemented efficiently by science domain researchers, these general sparse routines cannot compete with matrix-free approaches in structured problems, due to the lack of structural information at compile time.